iamrajiv/Twitter-Bookmarklet/README.md

 Twitter allows to use <a href="https://twitter.com/search-advanced?lang=en">Advanced Search</a> to find tweets with minimum retweets or likes.

-## Installation & Setup
+## Demonstration

-To install the script, simply go [Twitter Bookmarklet](https://iamrajiv.github.io/Twitter-Bookmarklet/) page and drag your favorite filters into the bookmarks bar.
-Next time when you are browsing twitter profile - click on the bookmark.
+To install the script, simply drag your favourite filters into the bookmarks bar.
+Next time when you are browsing twitter profile click on the bookmark.

+<a href="https://iamrajiv.github.io/Twitter-Bookmarklet/">Run Project</a>

 ## Example Usage